 European citizens – EU Settlement Scheme

 If you are an EU citizen or a national of Norway, Liechtenstein, Iceland or Switzerland working in the UK or looking to move to the UK, you will now require a residence and work permit.
 The EU Settlement Scheme is simple and easy to apply to, and will enable you to keep your EU rights in the UK and stay in the country after Brexit.
-For more details take a look at our blog UK work permits for European citizens before and after Brexit.
+Find out more in our blog UK work permits for Europeans – Latest Brexit updates.

 Non-European citizens – Tier 2 UK visa